vernondcole/learn-salt/lessons/about_vagrant/tutorial.md

 Due to a nefarious twist in the magic, it often happens that bridged packets cannot travel between the physical adapter and its virtual adapters.
-Therefore guest machines must use the 'host only' network to talk to the host and brother guests.
+Therefore you must use the 'host only' network to talk between the host and amoung guests.

+For some odd reason, VirtualBox uses the descriptive network name, rather than the adapter name shown by `ifconfig` (`ipconfig` on Windows), to describe which network adapter should be used for the bridge interface.
+That name is not easy to determine.

+The [supplied Vagrantfile](../../Vagrantfile) contains a rather large section of code to try finding the correct name for the bridge interface.
+On Linux, it will probe all of the interface addresses to find one within `BRIDGED_NETWORK_MASK`.
+On MacOS, it will try two frequently found Mac interfaces.
+On Windows -- you are out of luck.
-do is to use `vboxmanage list bridgedifs` to list the possible bridge interface names
+What you need to do is to use `vboxmanage list bridgedifs` to list the possible bridge interface names.
+Then copy the name you found into the constant `INTERFACE_GUESS` list.
+Entries in the `INTERFACE_GUESS` list will be used in leu of probing on all operating systems.